medic/cht-docs/content/en/contribute/code/core/automated-tests.md

 | Slow.
 So please make sure to check existent tests and maybe just add extra assertions or minor changes instead of directly adding a specific e2e test for your new change.
 Also, make sure your code is performant. | Low for the test itself (click tab, enter text into form, click submit, check text on screen.
 Extremely high for the setup.  | Painful fragility with high risk of race conditions and high maintenance burden.
 Please ensure your code is clean, organized, and utilizes effective selectors.  |

 ### Implementation
 Our end-to-end tests are designed to test the entire system as a whole.
 They interact with the webapp as a user would, using [WebdriverIO](https://webdriver.io/) to control a headless browser session.
+We have two types of e2e tests:
+- Web component tests: Designed to validate form behavior (including page layout) without needing to run the whole CHT.
+The web component isolates the enketo form functionality from the CHT webapp.
+Unfortunately, this only covers forms and not other parts of the webapp.
+- Config based tests: Designed to test the entire webapp funcionalities running a formal CHT instance with the default config.
 They are not isolated from the rest of the system, and they do not use mocking.

 End-to-end tests are located in [`tests/e2e`](https://github.com/medic/cht-core/tree/master/tests/e2e).
 Run them locally with the following:

+- `npm run wdio-cht-form` to run the web component tests
 - `npm run wdio-local` to run the tests for the default config
-- `npm run wdio-standard-local` to run the tests for the standard config
 - `npm run wdio-default-mobile-local` to run the mobile tests

 ```mermaid